limegais/TA/nyoba.md

             updateSoundToggleUI();
             if (detectionSoundEnabled) {
                 playDetectionSound();
-                showToast('🔊 Sound alerts ON — you will hear a sound when a person is detected', 'success');
+                showToast('Sound alerts ON — you will hear a sound when a person is detected', 'success');
             } else {
-                showToast('🔇 Sound alerts OFF — sound notifications disabled', 'info');
+                showToast('Sound alerts OFF — sound notifications disabled', 'info');
             }
         }